 Drs Christopher Whelan & Patrick McKenna, Division of Urology, Southern Illinois University School of Medicine

 If I buy an exerciser, how will I know how to use it correctly?

-All of our exercisers are accompanied by clear manufacturers' instructions.
+All of our exercisers are accompanied by manufacturers' instructions as well as an information sheet for your specific product and how to use it written by our pelvic floor physiotherapist Fiona whose many years of experience mean she knows how to use the products properly.
 It is important to follow these instructions very carefully.
-Manufacturers suggest that some women will find products more comfortable to use in conjunction with a high-quality, water-based lubricant such as Sylk.
+Manufacturers suggest that some women will find products more comfortable to use in conjunction with a high-quality, water-based lubricant such as Sylk or YES.
 It is very important to use only a water-based lubricant as other products may damage the exercisers.

 Occasionally we choose to stock products that we think are useful, even though the the manufacturers' instructions do not conform to current recommendations on exercise repetitions and frequencies.
 We clearly state where this is the case on the product webpage, and we include a FREE copy of Women's Waterworks to provide our customers with Australian guideliness on recommended exercise technique, reps and frequency.